beasmith152/Easy-Install-Neuralangelo-includes-updated-dependency-list-/README.md

-**After installing these dependencies you should be able to install the [requirements.txt](https://github.com/beasmith152/Easy-Install-Neuralangelo-includes-updated-dependency-list-/blob/main/requirements.txt)**
+**4.After installing these dependencies you should be able to install the [requirements.txt](https://github.com/beasmith152/Easy-Install-Neuralangelo-includes-updated-dependency-list-/blob/main/requirements.txt)**

 ---

-# **Dataset Creation & Training Instructions**
+# **5.Dataset Creation & Training Instructions**

 ---